-The next edition of this Standard is scheduled for publication in 2027.
+The American Society of Mechanical Engineers The next edition of this Standard is scheduled for publication in 2027.
 This Standard will become effective 1 year after the Date of Issuance.

 ASME issues written replies to inquiries concerning interpretations of technical aspects of this Standard.
 Interpretations are published on the ASME website under the Committee Pages at http://cstools.asme.org/ as they are issued.